Getting Started with SoulslikeCombat

 1. Open your project in Unreal Editor

-3. Search for "SoulslikeCombat" and ensure it's enabled
+3. Search for "SoulslikeCombat" and ensure it is enabled

 4. Restart the editor if prompted